Drew Fraser: Non-white immigration and multiculturalism

-Truth is no longer a defence when it comes to charges of academic deviance.
-Instead of an invitation to debate the issues, the Vice-Chancellor's office sought to get me off campus as soon as possible by offering to buy out my contract.
-The head of Human Resources made it clear to me that my public comments were damaging their efforts to market Macquarie University to foreign students.

-When I refused the offer on the grounds that it amounted to a dishonourable discharge, VC Di Yerbury, ordered that I be suspended from teaching.
-This was justified on the specious grounds that the safety of students supposedly had been threatened by, among others, my supporters!
-For what must be the first time in academic history, alleged threats by outsiders to disrupt classes were met, not by tightening security to deal with the disrupters, but by getting rid of the disruptee.

 In August 2005, more than 300 Macquarie University staff and students attended a forum on racism and free speech, at which Fraser (as well as Sudanese community and University members) was allowed to put his views from the floor.

 Fraser's suspension ended in mid-2006, when an early-retirement package took effect.

 In September 2005, Fraser wrote an article advocating a return of the White Australia Policy, entitled "Rethinking the White Australia Policy".
 The article was set to be published in the law journal of Deakin University, but the university directed the journal not to publish it.
 "Rethinking the White Australia Policy" has since been published and circulated across the internet.

 A complaint from the Sydney Sudanese community about the original newspaper letter was upheld on 31 March 2006 by the Human Rights and Equal Opportunity Commission, on whose direction Fraser reluctantly apologised for his remarks.

-Fraser addressed the American Renaissance Conference in February 2006, alongside speakers such as Nick Griffin of the British National Party and Professor J. Philippe Rushton.
+Fraser addressed the American Renaissance Conference in February 2006, alongside speakers such as Nick Griffin of the British National Party and J. Philippe Rushton.
 This was followed up later in the year with appearances at the Inverell political forum in March and at the Sydney Forum in August alongside speakers who included Jim Saleam of the Australia First Party.